daviddavis/pulp-k8s/README.md

 Access Pulp
 -----------

-This deployment uses the most recent Fedora release in the contain images.
+This deployment uses the most recent Fedora release in the container images.
 For now, it is up to you to run your own machine with the same version of Fedora, or otherwise install `pulp-admin` of the same version that matches the images.

 Since I use Fedora on my laptop anyway, this document will proceed with that.